 Brad is internationally known for his metal art and has taught blacksmithing to groups across the US and around the world.
 His work has been featured in American Craft, Architectural Digest, and The Anvil's Ring magazines and several books on metalwork.
 Brad's work is in the permanent collection of the Renwick Gallery of the Smithsonian Institution, Washington, DC, The Museum of Fine Arts, Boston, and The National Ornamental Metal Museum in Memphis, TN.

-Kate (Neal) Silberberg grew up in Mt.
+The late Kate (Neal) Silberberg (4/7/59-5/15-13) grew up in Mt.
 Lebanon, PA.
 She attended Edinboro University near Erie, PA, graduating with degrees in Art Education and Commercial Art.
 Kate later received her Elementary Education Certification from The University of Pittsburgh.
 She taught in the West Allegheny School District for over 22 years, teaching social studies, life science, and art at the middle school level.
-She is a sensitive healer and an accomplished artist with special gifts for beadwork, painting, drawing, and calligraphy.
+She was a sensitive healer and an accomplished artist with special gifts for beadwork, painting, drawing, and calligraphy.

-Kate has a great affinity for Fairies and other “wee folk” and looks after the ones in and around The Mesa, building “fairy houses” for them to live in and setting out incense and little gifts for them.
-A magnet for children, her patience, kindness, and easy grasp of her own “inner child” enable her to help the child in everyone to feel safe and loved enough to come out and play, make art, or tell of their hurts.
-She is the driving force behind the Mesa Gift Shop and has continued to find unique and meaningful books, divination card decks, and other things to delight, educate, and uplift visitors.
-She has taken it upon herself to study the healing properties of many of the healing rocks and crystals we carry and graciously educates our customers about which stones to buy for themselves, pets, or loved ones.
-She also produces handmade greeting cards, jewelry, dreamcatchers, leather work, custom drum bags, and other fine crafts for the store.
+Kate had a great affinity for Fairies and other “wee folk” and looked after the ones in and around The Mesa, building “fairy houses” for them to live in and setting out incense and little gifts for them.
+A magnet for children, her patience, kindness, and easy grasp of her own “inner child” enabled her to help the child in everyone to feel safe and loved enough to come out and play, make art, or tell of their hurts.
+She was the driving force behind the Mesa Gift Shop and found unique and meaningful books, divination card decks, and other things to delight, educate, and uplift visitors.
+She took it upon herself to study the healing properties of many of the healing rocks and crystals we carry and graciously educated our customers about which stones to buy for themselves, pets, or loved ones.
+She also produced handmade greeting cards, jewelry, dreamcatchers, leather work, custom drum bags, and other fine crafts for the store.

 “Sedona Arizona”, The Mesa Cat